 The Rutland Railroad station in Leicester.
-It was announced that we would do a pair of photo runbys at Proctor.
-When we arrived we unloaded the passengers two of three photo lines.
+It was announced that we would do a pair of photo runbys at Proctor and upon arrival, we unloaded the passengers and formed three photo lines.
 I took the highway bridge into town for mine.

-Photo Runby 2 at Proctor.
+Photo runby 2.
 We all returned to the train to reboard for the trip back to Rutland.
-I made one more trash run and put up a new trash bag in my car, I thanked my passengers for coming and gave them the times for tomorrow's trip to Omya.
-We arrived into Rutland and I swept the train for any lost items.
+I made one more garbage run and put up a new trash bag in my car then thanked my passengers for coming and gave them the times for tomorrow's trip to Omya.
+We arrived in Rutland and I swept the train for any lost items.
 With no lost items left onboard, I detrained after another great NRHS trip.
 A special thank you to the Vermont Railroad for having the NRHS on their train today.
-We stopped at KFC and returned to the Days Inn for the evening.
+Robin and I stopped at KFC and returned to the Days Inn for the evening.

 |RETURN TO THE MAIN PAGE|